ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 ## How do I use Guzzle?

 Guzzle is available on HTTPS, on the port 443 on the Azure VM instance.
 Guzzle is preloaded with a self-signed certificate, so you will get a security error.
 You can replace the VM to use a real certificate.

 ## How do I log into the virtual machine instance?

-Administrative (command-line) access can be obtained by logging-in through SSH using the credentials specified when creating the virutal machine.
+Administrative (command-line) access can be obtained by logging-in through SSH using the credentials specified when creating the virtual machine.

-Note: Guzzle does not run under this VM adminstirator account, but under the guzzle account.
-The administrative account is sudoer, so from its shell, you can use `sudo su - guzzle` to get a shell as the guzzle user.
+Note: Guzzle does not run under this VM administrator account, but under Guzzle account.
+The administrative account is sudoer, so from its shell, you can use `sudo su — guzzle` to get a shell as Guzzle user.

-You cannot directly login as the `guzzle` user.
-Also 'guzzle' user is not sudoer.
+You cannot directly login as the `Guzzle` user.
+Also, 'guzzle' user is not sudoer.

 What are the Guzzle directories?

 The Guzzle has two key directories that gets deployed on the Azure VM instance.
-This are referred in Guzzle software using the environment variables.
+These are referred in Guzzle software using the environment variables.

 * GUZZLE_PRODUCT_HOME : This is located the path **/guzzle **and contains binaries and static files of Guzzle app

-* GUZZLE_HOME: This is located at path **/guzzle/guzzlehome **and contains all the Guzzle binaries and configuration files.
+* GUZZLE_HOME: This is located at path **/guzzle/guzzlehome **and contains all Guzzle binaries and configuration files.

-All operations on these directories (like installing JDBC drivers, …) must be performed as the guzzle user.
+All operations on these directories (like installing JDBC drivers, …) must be performed as Guzzle user.

 ## What is installed by default?

-The Guzzle image is based on Cent OS 8.
+Guzzle image is based on Cent OS 8.
 It contains:

 - A standard installation of Guzzle running under Linux user account "guzzle".

 - A local MySQL database, with a connection to it pre-configured in DSS.
-MySQL is only .
+MySQL is only.

 - Blobfuse